TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/sciclient.md

 # SCICLIENT {#DRIVERS_SCICLIENT_PAGE}

 [TOC]
+\if SOC_AM65X
+Device AM65x fall under the K3 SoC family and has a concept of centralized Power, Resource and Security management to allow mitigating the challenges of the traditional approach to system control.
+System Firmware (hereafter referred to as SYSFW) is the collective name for the security and device management firmware which offers these centralized services.
+In this concept a processing unit (for example an R5F) can request the SYSFW to control power, grant resources or provide secure services.
+This is done via a special messaging channel called a **secure proxy**.
+The messages are sent obeying a proprietary protocol called TISCI (TI System Controller Interface) protocol.
+For more information on TISCI protocol you can refer to the \htmllink{https://software-dl.ti.com/tisci/esd/latest/index.html, **TISCI Public Documentation**}.
+\else
 Devices AM64x and AM243x fall under the K3 SoC family and has a concept of centralized Power, Resource and Security management to allow mitigating the challenges of the traditional approach to system control.
 System Firmware (hereafter referred to as SYSFW) is the collective name for the security and device management firmware which offers these centralized services.
 In this concept a processing unit (for example an R5F) can request the SYSFW to control power, grant resources or provide secure services.
 This is done via a special messaging channel called a **secure proxy**.
 The messages are sent obeying a proprietary protocol called TISCI (TI System Controller Interface) protocol.
 For more information on TISCI protocol you can refer to the \htmllink{https://software-dl.ti.com/tisci/esd/latest/index.html, **TISCI Public Documentation**}.
+\endif
 Sciclient as a software block has multiple functional sub-blocks inside it, as shown in the below image:

 \imageStyle{sciclient_block.png,width:60%}